msl0/tfpro-challenges/challenge-3/Readme.md

 * The `conf` and `credentials` file must be present in the `.aws` folder in `challenge-3` directory.

 * The config file must only have two profiles `[asg]` and `[iam]`.
 No default or other profile should me mentioned.
+* Use the region of `us-east-1` for both the profiles.

 * Both the `[asg]` and `[iam]` profile in `./aws/conf` file should point to appropriate IAM roles that were created in `base-folder`  using following details:
 ```